Pancake: Austria, Czech Republic, and Romania, Slovakia, and former Yugoslavia

 In Austria, the Czech Republic, and Slovakia, pancakes are called palatschinke, palačinka and palacinka, respectively (plural: palatschinken, palačinky, and palacinky).
 Kaiserschmarrn is an Austrian pancake including raisins, almonds, apple jam or small pieces of apple, split into pieces, and sprinkled with powdered sugar.
 In Romania, they are called clătită (plural: clătite).
 In countries of former Yugoslavia, they are called palačinka (plural: palačinke).
 In these languages, the word derives from the Latin placenta, meaning "cake".
 These pancakes are thin and filled with apricot, plum, lingonberry, apple or strawberry jam, chocolate sauce, or hazelnut spread.
-Eurokrem, Nutella, and Lino-Lada fillings are favourite among the younger population.
+Eurokrem, Nutella, and Lino-Lada fillings are a favourite among the younger population.
 A traditional version includes filling pancakes with cheese, pouring yoghurt over them, and then baking in an oven.